Curtis Report

-The Curtis Report (1946) or the Report of the Care of Children Committee was the report of a committee investigating the care of children "deprived of a normal home life" in the England and Wales.
+The Curtis Report (1946) or the Report of the Care of Children Committee was the report of a committee investigating the care of children "deprived of a normal home life" in England and Wales.
 It set out expectations for the care of children in care both in the UK and child migrants.

 Context

 Laws passed in the first decade of the 20th century provided free school meals and free medical inspection for children, taking steps to reduce child poverty beyond what the existing poor law provided.
 The Ursula Wise column written by Susan Isaacs in Nursery World, and Oliver Untwisted by Muriel Payne advocated for reform of care services.

 The Beveridge Report of 1942 advocated the abolition of poor law, which had previously dealt with orphans and other children in need of state care.
 Some children would also be left homeless when evacuation came to an end, and there was no clear provision to deal with them.

 Marjory Allen had campaigned actively on behalf of children in residential care and her letters in national newspapers had caused public scandal at the neglect of children and the lack of a government body to oversee their care.

 The Dennis O'Neill case, when a 12-year-old died from abuse by his foster parents, further reinforced the need for changes to child services.